 Like most of former head coach Jon Gruden‘s tenure, the Raiders started last season strong.
 Following their 3-2 start, though, Gruden stepped down due to revelations he made racist remarks in past emails.

 While the Raiders’ season appeared lost, the team rallied under interim HC Rich Bisaccia.
-They went a respectable 7-5 under Bisaccia, but they managed to win their final four games and sneak into the playoffs, where they were bounced by the eventual AFC Champion Bengals.
+They went a respectable 7-5 under Bisaccia, managing to win their final four games and sneak into the playoffs, where they were bounced by the eventual AFC champion Bengals.

 Heading into 2022, Raiders fans have hope, especially after trading for WR Davante Adams and signing DE Chandler Jones in free agency.